Started in September 2010 there are over 20 junior members (March’22).

 The best thing to do is sign up to our email list so that we can send you an email reminder Otherwise send us your email and child’s details though our Contact Page so that we know your child is coming and how old they are.

 Or you can register your child as a member now.
 After you will be taken to our Club Shop where you can pay fees online.

 Young people can usually start at the age of 9 providing that they become 10 during the current academic year.

-Meeting on Tuesdays and Thursdays (see Where and When for times) we have four qualfied and CRB checked coaches.
+Meeting on Tuesdays only (see Where and When for times) we have three qualified and DBS checked coaches.
 There is a group of starters and a group of more experienced to which the starters can progress within a term or two depending on individual ability.
-We also get them fencing each other on the electric kit to build experience.
+We also get them fencing each other on the electric kit as soon as we can to build experience.

 The starter group have intensive group coaching and the more experienced practice with electric weapons every week and have regular 5-10 minute one to one coaching.

-Competitions are encouraged but it is left to the Musketeer to decide when they feel ready if at all.
-However, this is the best way to learn and grow as a fencer.
-We also hold an annual Club Championships with an array of awards and prizes so that everyone goes away with some recognition of their achievement.
+Competitions are encouraged as this is the best way to learn and grow as a fencer but it is up to the individual.
+We hold an annual Club Championships with an arrayof awards and prizes so that everyone goes away with some recognition of their achievement.

-There is regular email communication with parents/carers, a parents evening once year and one parent/carer is elected to the Managing Committee to represent the Junior members. ie all those under 18.
+There is regular email communication with parents/carers, a parents evening once year and at least one parent/carer is elected to the Managing Committee to represent the Junior members. ie all those under 18.